colemanja91/midi_to_console/README.md

 Forked from https://github.com/Shtsh/midi_to_console

-Simple middleware between nintendo switch and contoller allowing injecting midi input to send input to the console.
+Simple middleware between nintendo switch and controller allowing injecting midi input to send input to the console.

 Currently setup to use a static mapping of MIDI pitches to Switch Controller buttons.